levb/mattermost-plugin-apps/docs/06-using-3rdparty-api.md

   permissions and binds itself to locations in the Mattermost UI.
 - In its `bindings` function it declares 3 commands: `configure`, `connect`, and `send`.
-- It contains a `send` function that sends a parameterized message back to the user.
-- It contains a `send-modal` function that forces displaying the `send` form as a Modal.
+- Its `send` function mentions the user by their Google name, and lists their Google Calendars.

 To install "Hello, OAuth2" on a locally-running instance of Mattermost follow these steps (go 1.16 is required):